 - Cash in Your Coins: Selling the Rare Coins You've Inherited, 2nd Edition; by Beth Deisher

 Do not go to a store or jewelry shop that has a big "We Buy Gold and Silver" sign in the window.
 The best you will do here is get bullion value for coins that could be worth several times more.
 Additionally, don't go to a business that sets up in a hotel or other temporary location.
 Finally, do not go to a coin show or dealer and ask "How much will you give me for this?"
-All of these will be sure to result in you getting ripped off of the coins that you inherited.
+All of these approaches will usually result in you getting ripped off with extremely low offers on the coins that you inherited.

 02 of 07